 Like all painted furniture projects, this table is thoroughly prepped and cleaned.
 Click here to see How I Prep Painted Furniture.

 Painting a Base Color

-Two coats of Swiss Miss and the original glam gold is gone.
+Two coats of chocolate brown and the original glam gold is gone.
 Normally, you can prop your furniture up on furniture dollies to keep the furniture off the floor and easily move around.
 In the case of this delicate and ornate table, the legs are super tall and thin.
 You can compare them to a baby giraffes legs.
 Because of this, I don’t want to use furniture dollies, but instead, I place paper plates under the feet to protect the floor.
 (Even though in reality its already covered in paint splatters)

 If you like the smooth chocolate finish you can stop there.
 But then this wouldn’t be a post about how to wet distress painted furniture, would it?